percona/k8spg-docs/docs/ReleaseNotes/Kubernetes-Operator-for-PostgreSQL-RN2.5.0.md

 ## Automated storage scaling

-Starting from this release, the Operator is able to detect if the storage usage on the PVC reaches certain threshold, and trigger the PVC resize.
+Starting from this release, the Operator is able to detect if the storage usage on the PVC reaches a certain threshold, and trigger the PVC resize.
 Such autoscaling needs the "auto-growable disk" feature turned on when deploying the Operator.
 This is done via the `PGO_FEATURE_GATES` environment variable set in the `deploy/operator.yaml` manifest (or in the appropriate part of `deploy/bundle.yaml`):

 ```yaml